EMT Paramedic Certificate Description

 - Attempted the Exam: Number of graduates that make at least one attempt at the exam.

-- Cumulative Pass Within 3 Attempts: Percent and number that have passed exam on first, second or third attempt.
+- Cumulative Pass Within 3 Attempts: Percent and number that have passed the exam on the first, second or third attempt.

-- Cumulative Pass Within 6 attempts: Percent and number that have passed exam on first through sixth attempt.
+- Cumulative Pass Within 6 Attempts: Percent and number that have passed the exam on the first through the sixth attempt.